Complete Guide to Landscaping

 Know Your Limits – If you live in the middle of a big city in the northeast, it is not likely you will be able to make your front yard a beautiful, sandy Zen-garden without serious cash and effort.
 Understand what you can do, and cannot do, with your space.

-Decide on DIY VS Professional – It is important to decide between DIY and professional services when approaching a landscaping project.
+Decide on DIY VS Professional – It is important to decide between DIY and professional landscaping services when approaching a landscaping project.
 And while a DIY approach can be appealing, remember that professionals can often accomplish stunning results with a smaller budget and in a shorter timeframe!

 Keep it Going – One of the biggest mistakes homeowners make is “setting it and forgetting it.”
 If you do not maintain the landscape work you have put in you will find it deteriorates and becomes an eyesore.
 Understand the maintenance requirements before you start!

 Whether starting from scratch or redesigning your landscape at home, you will want to carefully consider your approach, your vision, and whether doing the landscaping yourself as a DIY project is the direction you want to take.
 If you are unsure about some of the steps, you can consult a local landscaping company for advice.